okdshin/chainer-EWC/README.md

-Implementation of EWC for MNIST by Chainer
+Implementation of EWC for MNIST by using Chainer
 ===

-This is an implementation of EWC introduced in [Overcoming catastrophic forgetting in neural networks](https://arxiv.org/abs/1612.00796) by Chainer
+This is an implementation of EWC introduced in [Overcoming catastrophic forgetting in neural networks](https://arxiv.org/abs/1612.00796).

 - 3 layer NN